Upper bound on the total number of knot $n$-mosaics

 Finally we will finish the proof of Theorem \ref{thm:main}.
 For each $n$-quasimosaic of $\mathbb{K}^{(n)}_3$, there is exactly one way to fill mosaic tiles to be suitably connected at every $M_{nj}$ or $M_{in}$ where $i,j = 1, \cdots , n$, because every tile has even numbered connection points.
 This implies that $D_n = d_3$.

 Indeed the inequality of the upper bound appears only on Lemma \ref{lem:d3}.
 This means that the equality holds for $n=3$, so $D_3=22$.

-In this section we will figure out $\mathbb{K}^{(4)}$ and determine the number $D_4$.
-We let $\mathbb{K}^{(4)}_c$ denote the set of all $4$-quasimosaics each of which is filled by suitably connected 4 mosaic tiles only at $M_{ij}$, $i,j=2,3$.
-Let $d_c$ denote the total number of elements of $\mathbb{K}^{(4)}_c$.
+In this section we consider $\mathbb{K}^{(4)}$ and find the exact number $D_4$. $\mathbb{K}^{(4)}_c$ denotes the set of all $4$-quasimosaics each of which is filled by suitably connected 4 mosaic tiles only at $M_{ij}$, $i,j=2,3$.
+Let $d_c$ denote the number of elements of $\mathbb{K}^{(4)}_c$.
 A common edge of two $M_{ij}$'s is called a {\em central edge\/}.
-Note that there are four central edges as bold segments depicted in Figure \ref{fig3}. {\bf Fact 3.\/} As in Fact 2. if both central edges of $M_{ij}$ have connection points, then $M_{ij}$ has 5 choices of mosaic tiles.
+Note that there are four central edges as bold segments depicted in Figure \ref{fig3}. {\bf Fact 3.\/} As in Fact 2, if both central edges of $M_{ij}$ have connection points, then $M_{ij}$ has 5 choices of mosaic tiles.
 Otherwise, it has 2 choices.
-First we will figure out $\mathbb{K}^{(4)}_c$ and determine the number $d_c$.
+First we figure out $\mathbb{K}^{(4)}_c$ and find the number $d_c$.
 Since each central edge has 2 cases whether it has a connection point or not, we split into 16 cases whether each of four central edges has a connection point or not.

-Among 16 cases, there is 1 case where all four central edges have connection points.
-By Fact 3. every $M_{ij}$ has 5 choices, so we have $5^4$ different $4$-quasimosaics in $\mathbb{K}^{(4)}_c$.
-There are 4 cases where exactly three central edges have connection points.
+Among 16 cases, there is only one case where all four central edges have connection points.
+By Fact 3, every $M_{ij}$ has 5 choices, so we have $5^4$ different $4$-quasimosaics in $\mathbb{K}^{(4)}_c$.
+There are four cases where exactly three central edges have connection points.
 In each case two of $M_{ij}$'s have 5 choices and the other two have 2 choices, and so we have $5^2 \cdot 2^2$ different $4$-quasimosaics.
-There are another 4 cases where only two perpendicular central edges have connection points.
+There are another four cases where only two perpendicular central edges have connection points.
 In each case only one of $M_{ij}$'s has 5 choices and the other three have 2 choices, and so we have $5 \cdot 2^3$.
-In each of all the other 7 cases among 16 cases, every $M_{ij}$ has 2 choices, so we have $2^4$.
+In each of the rest seven cases, every $M_{ij}$ has 2 choices, so we have $2^4$.
 Thus we have the following;

 $d_c = 5^4 + 4 \cdot 5^2 \cdot 2^2 + 4 \cdot 5 \cdot 2^3 + 7 \cdot 2^4 = 1297$.